felixhahnweilheim/humhub-themes-orange/docs/README.md

 ## Changes in comparison to the community theme
 ### 1. Comment and like icons instead of text (configurable)

-You can decide to show icons instead of the text, both or only the text, see [configuration](CONFIG.md).
+You can decide to show icons instead of the text, both or only the text.
 As like icon you can choose between heart, star and thumbs up.

 <img src="../resources/screenshot-social-controls-2.png" width="200">